jbittel/django-mama-cas/docs/forms.rst

    Note that this form deviates slightly from the official CAS protocol specification, as documented in :ref:`protocol-deviations`.

-The following classes all inherit from ``LoginForm``, providing additional or alternate behavior during the login process.
+The following form classes all inherit from ``LoginForm``, providing additional or alternate behavior during the login process.

 .. class:: LoginFormWarn